One Pot Chickpea Pasta

 I think that a lot of us can agree that classic tomato sauce flavours never get old.
 Personally, I can never decide whether I prefer creamy pasta sauces or tomato based ones.
 This recipe is a bit of a mixture of both.

-The tomato sauce is incredibly thick and rich, carrying a lot of full-bodied tomato flavours.
+The tomato sauce in this vegan one pot pasta is incredibly thick and rich, carrying a lot of full-bodied tomato flavours.
 Thanks to paprika, there is also a hint of smokiness to expand the palette even further.
 You’ll be amazed at how simple this recipe is, and the sort of incredible flavours you can achieve with basic ingredients.

 I also added chickpeas for some extra texture and protein.
 I love the subtle and nutty flavour of chickpeas, how they complement the other ingredients in the dish without overwhelming it.
 However, you can leave them out or replace them with either any other bean of your choice.
 Black beans and butter beans are some of my other favourites.
 Tofu and tempeh would also work really well in this one pot pasta!
 Plus, if you have any leftover veggies in the fridge, feel free to add them as well.
 What I love about one pot pasta is just how versatile it is!